Close

 The epitome of historic American toolmaking giants, the Frank Morrow Company, stood the test of time.
 Known for its impressively ornate decorative metals, the Frank Morrow Company was the last operation in the U.S. to offer patterned banding in massive quantities.
 It thrived in the tumultuous 20th century, survived through the more recent sways of the metals industry and the shifting whims of the Providence Jewelry District, and stood its ground nearly 30 years after their market disappeared.

-Between 1929 and 2019, the company witnessed the rise and fall of the metalworking industry, the advent of Peter DiCristofaro’s true “American Jewelry,” the Great Depression, the destructive New England hurricane of 1938, the second world war and survived the dawn of the new millenium.
+Between 1929 and 2019, the company witnessed the rise and fall of the metalworking industry, the advent of Peter DiCristofaro’s true “American Jewelry,” the Great Depression, the destructive New England hurricane of 1938, the second world war and survived the dawn of the new millennium.

 The history of the Frank Morrow Company is a lesson in perseverance.